 * Magnesium glycinate: Helpful for musculoskeletal and general anti-inflammatory support.
 This is considered one of the best forms of oral chelated magnesium because it’s less likely to cause diarrhea.
 Most herbalists and many functional medicine practitioners recommend and prefer this form of magnesium, particularly for individuals who have loose stools, gut issues, or need higher doses.
 (Unless those gut issues involve low stomach acid, which would perhaps make ionic magnesium a better option.)

 * Magnesium malate: This form may be helpful for fatigue and easing some types of pain.
-Chelated with malic acid – which is often found in fruits – it was found in a small University of Maryland Medical Center study to ease symptoms of fatigue and discomfort in individuals with fibromyalgia. (source)
+Chelated with malic acid – which is often found in fruits – it was found in a small university study to ease symptoms of fatigue and discomfort in individuals with fibromyalgia. (source)

 * Magnesium orotate: Bound with oratic acid, this form is thought to be the most bioavailable form because of the ease with which it enters into cell membranes, and it has been shown through research to support cardiovascular health (source)